Fort Lee lane closure scandal: Gibson Dunn report

 The report relied on documents provided by the governor's office and interviews with 75 witnesses, including Christie and others from his administration, but no one interviewed had been at the Port Authority at the time of the lane closings.
 The interviews were not under oath.
 The report also was based on more than 250,000 documents, many of them e-mails and text messages.
 Transcripts of the interviews and the names of the interviewees were not released at the time the report was made public.
 It was estimated that the taxpayer-funded report cost more than $1 million.
-A separate section of the report rejected allegations by Hoboken's Mayor Dawn Zimmer that Lieutenant Governor Kim Guadagno and Richard Constable, director of the New Jersey Department of Community Affairs, had linked release of Hurricane Sandy relief funds to approval of a project represented by David Samson's law firm.
+A separate section of the report rejected allegations by Mayor of Hoboken Dawn Zimmer that Lieutenant Governor Kim Guadagno and Richard Constable, director of the New Jersey Department of Community Affairs, had linked release of Hurricane Sandy relief funds to approval of a project represented by David Samson's law firm.

 In April 2014, U.S. Internal Revenue Service filings disclosed that Gibson, Dunn & Crutcher donated $10,000 to the Republican Governors Association, of which Christie was then chairman.
 The contribution was made on March 18, 2014, nine days before release of the Mastro report.
 The firm donated $55,000 to the association from 2009 to 2012, when Christie was not its leader.
 It made no donations to the Democratic Governors Association from 2012 to 2014.

 After Assemblyman Wisniewski gave a deadline of April 11, 2014, for providing the interview records, which were part of the basis of the report, or they would be subpoenaed, Gibson Dunn turned over on that date a list of 75 persons interviewed for the report.
 On April 14, the interview notes were turned over to the committee and U.S. Attorney's office, and publicly released.
 Gibson Dunn lawyers said that there were no recordings or verbatim transcripts of the interviews, prompting Wisniewski to characterize the conclusions from these interviews as "hearsay".
 There were nearly 370 instances in which the persons interviewed could not recall details about events they were asked to address.

 The interview notes contained information that was downplayed or omitted from the original Mastro report, showing a governor's office in which government and political operations were deeply connected.
 They showed how the governor's office worked to secure Democratic endorsements and coordinated with Christie's election campaign to penalize mayors who did not endorse Christie in his re-election.

 In July 2015, a federal court ruling ordered that materials used to prepare the report be made available to legal defense teams of those indicted.